anand-imcm/proteomics-ML-workflow/README.md

 - **`main.*.memory_gb`** : [Int] Amount of memory in GB needed to execute the specific task.
 Default value: `24`

 - **`main.*.cpu`** : [Int] Number of CPUs needed to execute the specific task.
 Default value: `16`

+> [!NOTE]
+> We recommend that users adopt *unique Entrez Symbols* as the protein naming convention for our network analysis, although we provide an approach using the R/Bioconductor annotation package **`org.Hs.eg.db`** to map UniProt IDs to Entrez Symbols.
+> The mapping process handles edge cases as follows:
+>
+> - **UniProt IDs mapped to multiple Entrez symbols**: All matched Entrez symbols are concatenated using a semicolon (`;`) and assigned to the corresponding UniProt ID.
+> - **UniProt IDs with no associated Entrez symbol**: These entries are removed from the dataset.
+>
+> - **Multiple UniProt IDs mapping to the same Entrez symbol**: Only the first occurrence is retained in the final dataset.

 ## Outputs